snicholspa/tips_tricks_howtos/autonomous_database/mle/mle_in_adb.md

 ## Prerequisites - Initial MLE Setup and Deployment by Chip Baber

-Please complete the initial MLE setup as demonstrated and document by Chip Baber in the following YouTube Recording here.
+Please complete the initial MLE setup as demonstrated and documented by Chip Baber in the following YouTube Recording here.
 Chip leverages an Oracle APEX Workspace and Application to complete the MLE setup and deployment of an MLE Module, Environment and Javascript based database functions.

 [How to Parse a Page from a PDF inside 23ai Leveraging the Multi-lingual Engine](youtube:o9NTFNzxscA)